 But here are so many more spots I have never visited.
 The options are endless.
 The world is huge with a total coastal length of 520.000 km.
 Two third of our planet is covered by water and there are plenty undiscovered spots and beaches.

 In 2016 I decided to stop my racing career and focus on free windsurfing, far away from competitions.
 This decision was the right one.
-Now it’s time again to go for trips to new places and get on the wave or freestyle windsurfing gear more often.
+Now it’s time again to go for trips to new places, to live the passion at the fullest and get on the wave or freestyle windsurfing gear more often.

 I like literature and movies

 And about movies: what´s about Kill Bill, and indeed I prefer the stuff with not too many special effects.
-“Once upon a time in the west” is a movie, which inspires me to film more in the near future.
+“Once upon a time in the west” is a movie, which inspires me to work hard to film better in the near future.
 Inside the sport I like productions from my film making friend Thomas Miklautsch, especially the part sailing in the Antarctica.

-And my favourite surfing vids are: “Crystal Voyager” and “Thicker than water” and “Sipping jetstreams”.
+And my favourite surfing vids are: “Crystal Voyager”, “Thicker than water” and “Sipping jetstreams”.

 I love teaching